Boron: A Metalloid

 2 B + 3 Br2 = 2 BBr3

-In practice, the trichloride is made chiefly from oxide.
+In practice, trichloride is made chiefly from oxide.

-In automobiles, boron was used to strengthen structural elements such as safety bars in the 1990s.
+In automobiles, this metalloid was used to strengthen structural elements such as safety bars in the 1990s.

 There are over 200 types of borate minerals in the Earth’s crust.
 However, only four account for more than 90 percent of commercial extraction of boron or boron compounds – Tincal, Kernite, Colemanite, and Ulexite.